 The second assumption, that non-quantitative forecasting is impossible, is untrue.
 Human beings make successful decisions daily based on non-quantitative models.
 The models are informal.
 Geopolitical Futures uses a formal methodology known as “Geopolitics,” along with other methods, to model how the international system is working and will evolve over time.

 The founder of Geopolitical Futures, George Friedman, who also founded the geopolitical intelligence firm Stratfor, has built a career on successful geopolitical forecasts.
 Some of the events predicted in his books include a crisis in the EU, the economic decline of China, the re-emergence of Russia, a confrontation over Ukraine, a U.S.-Iranian entente and increasing tensions with Israel.
-These forecasts were made almost six years ago and have already materialized.
+These forecasts were made almost nine years ago and have already materialized.
 There are others that may yet come to fruition.
 The question “can anyone predict geopolitical trends?” has been answered: the track record shows it.

 Geopolitical Futures will continue that forecasting process for the learned public, those who follow and are interested in better understanding international events.
 It is a publication that will create a set of forecasts – including 25 year and annual projections – and then monitor events and trends daily to see if the forecast is emerging, adjust it as necessary, and reject it should that ever be required.
 It also identifies new themes that must be modeled.
 In addition, Geopolitical Futures provides daily analysis and focuses on emerging events that might not have long-term significance, but still matter very much today.